 The Difference of a Medical Grade Spa:

 Here at Family Foot & Ankle Associates we have a machine called an autoclave that sterilizes our equipment.
 The difference between sterile and clean is that no bacteria or fungi or viruses can survive the sterilization process.
 When something is cleaned with disinfectant, a small amount of these potentially harmful organisms remain.
-At both our Hillsborough and Piscataway offices we ensure that all our equipment is sterilized with the autoclave after each use ensuring that the risk of infecting our patients is as low as humanly possible.
+At both our Hillsborough and Piscataway offices we ensure that all our equipment is sterilized with the autoclave after each use insuring that the risk of infecting our patients is as low as humanly possible.

 We take prevention seriously and so should you.
 Make sure that if you do use a nail salon or spa that they sterilize their equipment with an autoclave after each use.
 An ounce of prevention can spare you a potentially harmful infection later.